Category Archives: 2022 Films

 Grade: B+

-The Black Phone (2022) is a compelling horror offering with some good frights and jumps contained within.
-It merges classic horror with a supernatural element that toes the line very well, never going too deep into either territory.
+The Black Phone (2022) is a compelling horror offering that delivers some effective frights and jumps.
+It merges classic horror with a supernatural element that walks the line very well, never straying too far into either territory.

-The 1978 cloudy suburban blue-collar United States setting works particularly well and Ethan Hawke is delicious as the evil ‘Grabber’, a demented masked man who snatches neighborhood boys and hides them in a stank basement.
+The 1978 cloudy suburban blue-collar United States setting works remarkably well, and Ethan Hawke is delicious as the evil ‘Grabber’, a demented masked man who snatches neighborhood boys and hides them in a dank basement.

 And I’d be remiss if I didn’t mention the brilliant inclusion of the Pink Floyd song ‘On the Run’ during the final sequence.

-Wonderful is how snippets of The Silence of the Lambs (1991) peek in now and then while never feeling like a carbon copy or even source material.
+Wonderful is how snippets of The Silence of the Lambs (1991) peek in now and then, without ever feeling like a carbon copy or even a source material.

-The Black Phone feels quite like a coming-of-age story since events surround a conflicted teenage boy and his numerous insecurities from bullying to blossoming romance.
+The Black Phone feels quite like a coming-of-age story, as it revolves around a conflicted teenage boy and his numerous insecurities, from bullying to blossoming romance.

 Eventually, Finney is abducted and finds himself trapped in a soundproof basement where screaming is of little use.
 When an old disconnected black phone on the wall begins to ring, Finney discovers he can hear the voices of the killer’s previous victims.